MDAnalysis/membrane-curvature/docs/api.rst

 The MembraneCurvature API is built around the :class:`~membrane_curvature.base.MembraneCurvature` class, which loads trajectory and coordinate files, and provides routines to derive a surface from atom positions.
 The resulting surface is then used to compute mean and Gaussian curvature, either for individual frames or averaged across multiple frames of an MD trajectory.
-Average maps can be computed as the time average of per-frame curvatures or evaluated directly on the time-averaged surface via the ``curvature_on`` argument.

 To use :class:`~membrane_curvature.base.MembraneCurvature`, users must provide at least two inputs: an MDAnalysis :class:`~MDAnalysis.core.universe.Universe`, and an :class:`~MDAnalysis.core.groups.AtomGroup` used as the reference to derive the surface and